TheAidanAu/TheAidanAu/README.md

 - 📫 I'm happy to chat **Aidan.Au.Linkedin@gmail.com** Or connect with me on Linkedin https://linkedin.com/in/aidanaudata

-- ⚡ Fun fact **I'm the only person in the family in the US.
+- ⚡ Fun fact **I'm the only person in my family in the US.
 I was born and grew up in Hong Kong.**

 <h3> Skills & Tools </h3>